wessenstam/gts21/snow/policies/policies.rst

 Preparing Policies and Projects
 -------------------------------

-With the additional infrastructure capacity you've unlocked with Nutanix Clusters, one of the goals is to provide users with the ability to request and operate their owns VMs and applications.
+With the additional infrastructure capacity you've unlocked with Nutanix Clusters, one of the goals is to provide users with the ability to request and operate their own VMs and applications.
 Depending on the user and/or application, PTE needs to ensure that VMs are properly protected for backup and DR purposes, as well as properly secured on the network from the time of creation.

 In this exercise, you'll configure example policies in Prism Central for both data protection and microsegmentation that can be applied to apps and VMs.
 The goal is to have these policies in place prior to provisioning your VMs, so they can be applied and enforced as VMs are created through self-service.